dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 ```

 <p>
 Plot the 1/4 of the "diamond", which is the fourth lower quadrant.
 1 indicates the most variant frequencies though out the image database.
-We can use this matrices as masks to filter out  the most variant frequencies.</p>
+We can use the two matrices as masks to filter out the feature frequencies.</p>

 Location of real feature frequency        |  Location of imaginary feature frequency